poole/hyde/docs/8.0.0-beta.4/basics.md

 title: Basics
 description: >
   This chapter covers the basics of content creation with Hydejack.
+hide_description: true
 redirect_from:
   - /docs/latest/basics/
   - /docs/basics/
 ---

+This chapter covers the basics of content creation with Hydejack.

 ## Table of Contents
 {:.no_toc}